 But we have good news!
 You don’t need to go through the painstaking effort of creating a brand new resume for every job search.

-Below are a few tips to help you tune-up your old resume, so it feels brand new:
+7 tips to help you tune-up your old resume:

 - Remove your address.
 Simply include an email address and phone number.
 A hiring manager may see your address and withdraw you from consideration if they think your commute may be too long.
 How far you are willing to travel for the right job should be your choice.